ulp16/FRE-ady/README.md

 #========================================================================#

-Author: Uliana Petrunina, contributors: Pavel Pashentsev, Victoria Pugach
+Code developed by: Uliana Petrunina, contributors: Pavel Pashentsev, Victoria Pugach

 Affiliation: Center for Language and Brain, HSE University

 If you use the FRE-ady, please cite the following paper:

 Petrunina U., Zdorova N. 2025.
 Readability assessment of written Adyghe using a baseline approach.
-In: Proceedings of the International Conference “Dialogue 2025”, 1-10 pp.
+In: Proceedings of the International Conference “Dialogue 2025”, 1-10 pp. [URL Dialogue2025](https://dialogue-conf.org/wp-content/uploads/2025/04/PetruninaUZdorovaN.031.pdf)